Glossary of Financial Controlling & BI Terms

 An audit trail is a chronological record of activities or changes to data and systems, enabling reconstruction of events and providing evidence for audits of financial reporting and compliance.

-Governance & Data TrustAutomation in Finance
+Data Governance & AI ReadinessAutomation in Finance

 Automation in finance uses technology to execute financial processes with reduced manual intervention, aiming to reduce processing time, eliminate errors, and accelerate reporting cycles.